Hullabalo/ComfyUI-Loop/README.md

 **Limitations**
 - No support for image lists or batch inputs in 'Save Image (LOOP)'.
 If a list is provided, only the first image will be saved and displayed repeatedly.
 - Mask format compatibility: If a mask is used, it must match the image format to be saved in the alpha channel.
 Otherwise, the output will be saved in RGB mode instead of RGBA.
-- No preview is available in the 'Load Image (LOOP)' node (But you know what you’ve loaded, right? :) ).
-This design choice improves speed and prevents ComfyUI from hanging when loading large 64Mpixels images :).
+- No preview in the 'Load Image (LOOP)' node (But you know what you’ve loaded, right? :) ).
+This design choice prevents ComfyUI from hanging when loading large 64Mpixels images :).
-- No preview in 'Save Image' if the image is located outside the output folder.
 - Large file sizes due to uncompressed output for maximum quality preservation.

 **Troubleshoot**

-Potential incompatibility with KJNodes Resize Mask.
+With KJNodes Resize Mask.
 If you get an error 'Cannot handle this data type: (1, 1, 1), |u1', do a Convert Mask to Image > KJNodes Resize Image > Convert Image to Mask as a workaround.

 **Install**